12 Beginners Mistakes to Avoid on Your Fitness Journey

 Compare Monday's scale weight to Tuesday's or Monday's to Thursday's.

-Your body weight fluctuates a tonne every day for various reasons, and getting frustrated because you're not seeing it go down after three days of consistency only shows you need more help with your journey than you may think.
+Your body weight fluctuates a ton every day for various reasons, and getting frustrated because you're not seeing it go down after three days of consistency only shows you need more help with your journey than you may think.

 Do: